0.0

 Installation and Setup

-This repository uses Sceptre to orchestrate the creation, update and deletion of AWS Cloud Formation stacks.
+This repository uses Sceptre to orchestrate the creation of the entire system.
 See below for notes about Sceptre if this is your first time using this technology.

 For instructions on installing and setting up the system, please refer to our installation wiki